galbi101/server-with-benefits/README.md

 node-static-server
 ==================

-A static Node.js http server(s) with proxy option
+A static Node.js http server(s) with proxy, response delay and mocking options